tuckert23/ANN-Final-Project/README.md

 The CryptoPunk GAN is a notebook containing all of the code required to run a GAN on the CryptoPunk dataset.
 This dataset can either be pulled using `download_data.py`, or throught the included `cryptopunks.zip` folder, which contains all of the needed CryptoPunk assest.
 When running this notebook, be sure the `num_epochs` parameter is closer to 50, which equates to 30-45 minutes of runtime on modern laptops.
 At the end, you will be left with a GIF of the model's progression from noise to CryptoPunk-style images.

 - __ANNCycleGAN.ipynb__
+This notebook contains all the code required to run a CycleGAN for style-transfer so long as you have the CryptoPunks dataset, which can either be pulled using `download_data.py`, or throught the included `cryptopunks.zip` folder, which contains all of the needed CryptoPunk assests.
+This code does take a long time to run, so be sure that the `epochs` parameter in the training code block is less than 10.
+The CycleGAN uses the CryptoPunk Dataset as a style guide, while learning to morph the faces from the facial dataset into that style.
+While the results aren't perfect, see if you can notice any odd similarities between the people and the generated CryptoPunks (i.e. hair color, facial shape, facial features, etc.).

 ## Package requirements